Experimental characterization of fragile topology in an acoustic metamaterial: Supplementary Text

-\section{Spectral flow: experimental characterization}
+\subsection{Spectral flow: experimental characterization}

 As elaborated in Sec.~\ref{section:twisted}, fragile topology can induce a stable spectral signature in the form of spectral flow if the ``missing'' EBR is induced from a maximal Wyckoff position with no actual physical site.
-In this section, we analyze the spectral flow for a soft cut both in finite elements simulations and in a tight-binding model and lay out how we use this input for the data analysis in the experiment.
+In this section, we analyze the spectral flow for a soft cut both in finite-elements simulations and in a tight-binding model.

 First, we induce the cutting procedure in the acoustic crystal.
-We slowly pinch off the hopping channels along the cut marked in Fig.~1.{\bf H} of the main text.
+We slowly pinch off the hopping channels along the cut marked in Fig.~1.H of the main text.
 We do so by adding a rectangular obstruction of growing width.
-(See the attached STEP files and the inset of Fig.~1.{\bf G} of the main text for the details of the geometry).
+(See the attached STEP files and the inset of Fig.~1.G of the main text for the details of the geometry).

 In Fig.~\ref{fig:SI-FlowingSates} we present the numerical solution of the cutting procedure.
 Between $\lambda=0.5$ and $\lambda=0$ a number of states that scales with the length of the cut is flowing through the bulk gap.
-The lowest of these flowing modes is centered at the cut and shown in Fig.~3.{\bf B} of the main text.
+The lowest of these flowing modes is centered at the cut and shown in Fig.~3.B of the main text.
 A corner mode is pulled into the gap at full separation $\lambda=0$, we further discuss this corner mode in the next section.

 Let us first comment on the extensive nature of the flowing states.
 In Sec.~\ref{section:SCNstates}, we discuss how a pristine edge nucleates edge modes that connect the two bands.
 Moreover, we argued how one can remove them through the introduction of a direct $2c$--$2c$ layer-coupling.
 We remove these states also for the $C_2$--symmetric cutting procedure by adding direct $2c$--$2c$ hoppings between the layers along the cut.
 However, energetics are such that the so-removed spin-Chern number states spectrally overlap with the lower band.
 This can also be seen in Fig.~\ref{fig:SI-SCNRemoval}.